arduino/tooling-project-assets/workflow-templates/check-poetry-task.md

 * Update the `poetry.lock` file as may be required following manual modifications to `pyproject.toml`, or update of the "Poetry" application

-These tasks are executed by the GitHub Actions workflow on any push or pull request that modifies relevant files, and periodically to check for breakage caused by external changes.
+A GitHub Actions workflow is included to automatically run the tasks.
+The workflow is triggered on any push or pull that changes relevant project files, in order to avoid the introduction of problems with the project filesystem.
+It is also triggered periodically, in order to catch breakage caused by external changes.
 ```

 ## PR message